hindu-comm/weblogs/manasataramgini/2015/07/2015-07-20_this-time-its-the-big-mans-story-2.md

-As the talk concluded Vrishchika was tempted to ask Gupta about those figures but it suddenly hit her then that she was staring at something which might be linked to the other matter that had startled her some days back.
+As the talk concluded Vrishchika was tempted to ask Gupta about those figures but it suddenly hit her then that she was staring at something which might be linked to the other matter thathad startled her some days back.
 Hence, she kept quiet.
-A throng of students surrounded Dr. BK Gupta, each vying for his attention, and some seeing him as a possible conduit to make it to the lab of the great Prof. Junkberg.
+A throng of students surrounded Dr. BK Gupta, each vying for his attention, and some seeing him as apossible conduitto make it to the lab of the great Prof. Junkberg.
 Just then Vrishchika’s student came up to her and asked her if it might be worth exploring such pleotropic miRNAs.
 Vrishchika: “Look more closely at his work and the data there might be something more than what it seems.”
 The